alvst/infinite-accordion/README.md

 ## Future Features

 Right now, the background of the button is limited to the color of the parent.
-This is a limitation that I missed when originally creating the
+This is a limitation that I missed when originally creating the package.
+I plan to fix this in the future.
+Additionally, I plan to fix the inability to use classes for styling.

 ## License